Asparagus plumosus (Asparagus Fern) Indoor Care, Propagation, Problems and Solutions

 Repot Asparagus plumosus at the beginning of the growing season only when it becomes pt-bound, when the roots begin to grow through the drainage holes.

-Use a pot only 1 size larger than the current one and ensure that the pot has a drainage hole to avoid soggy soil as it can lead to root-rot disease.
+Use a pot only 1 size larger than the current one and ensure that the pot has a drainage hole to avoid soggy soil as it can lead to root-rot.

-A large Ferny Asparagus can be divided during repotting to propagate new plants.
+You may divide a large Ferny Asparagus during repotting to propagate new plants.
+Check out these pots with dainage holes on Amazon.

 Pruning